-- 1 House Garden position starting in early May with flexible hours, usually ends by Labor Day--a great choice for teachers --FILLED--
+- 1 House Garden position starting in late April or early May with flexible hours, usually ends by Labor Day--a great choice for teachers --FILLED--

-Tuesday morning field Worker Shares harvest produce for that week’s CSA box.
+Tuesday morning Field Worker Shares harvest produce for that week’s CSA box.
 This involves digging, picking, sorting, bunching, counting, boxing, etc., as well as a fair amount of bending, squatting or even crawling around on your hands and knees, moving heavy boxes (up to 40 lbs.) from the field to the truck, then into the barn.
-Field Worker Shares may also be asked to weed, plant, lay drip tape, install row cover, etc., depending on the time of year and weather conditions.
-They start on Tuesday June 27, 2023, and end on the Tuesday before the last CSA box is delivered (usually the 1st Tuesday in November).
+Field Worker Shares may also be asked to weed, plant, lay drip tape, install row cover, etc., depending on the amount of work, time of year and weather conditions.
+They start on Tuesday June 27, 2023, and end on Tuesday October 24, 2023.

-Tuesday afternoon barn Worker Shares focus on preparing the vegetables for the next day’s CSA box packup.
-Their duties involve washing, portioning, bagging, counting produce, filling Extras orders, etc. They start on Tuesday June 27, 2023, and end on the Tuesday before the last CSA box is delivered (usually the 1st Tuesday in November).
-Tuesday afternoon barn Worker Shares usually take their boxes home with them at the end of their shift.
+Tuesday afternoon Barn Worker Shares focus on preparing the vegetables for the next day’s CSA box packup.
+Their duties involve washing, portioning, bagging, counting produce, filling Extras orders, etc. They start on Tuesday June 27, 2023, and end on Tuesday October 24, 2023.
+Tuesday afternoon barn Worker Shares take their boxes home with them at the end of their shift.

-Wednesday morning barn Worker Shares finish any preparation not completed on Tuesday, build CSA boxes, set up the packing line, pack all CSA boxes, load delivery vehicles, tear down the packing line and clean up the basement of the barn so CSA members find a neat, clean area when they walk in to get their boxes.
+Wednesday morning Barn Worker Shares finish any preparation not completed on Tuesday, build CSA boxes, set up the packing line, pack all CSA boxes, load the delivery vehicle, tear down the packing line and clean up crates and bins and the basement of the barn so CSA members find a neat, clean area when they walk in to get their boxes.
 Wednesday morning barn Worker Shares start June 28, 2023 and end Oct.
 25, 2023.
 Wednesday morning barn Worker Shares take their boxes home with them at the end of their shift.

-Friday afternoon barn Worker Shares prepare the vegetables for Saturday’s West Bend Farmer’s Market.
+Friday afternoon Barn Worker Shares prepare the vegetables for Saturday’s West Bend Farmer’s Market.
 Their duties involve washing, bunching, weighing, bagging, portioning and boxing the produce we’ll take to the market.
-They also load the delivery truck with market supplies: tables, canopies, bags, signs, etc. Friday afternoon barn Worker Shares start around the 2nd or 3rd Friday in June, and end on the last Friday in October.
+They also load the delivery truck with market supplies: tables, canopies, bags, signs, etc. Friday afternoon barn Worker Shares start June 30, 2023, and end October 27, 2023.

-The Saturday morning market Worker Share helps us at our stand at the West Bend Farmer’s Market.
+The Saturday morning Market Worker Share helps us at our stand at the West Bend Farmer’s Market.
 Duties include setting up and taking down the stand, stocking, selling, waiting on customers, adding up purchases and making correct change.
 Excellent math and people skills are a must.
 The Saturday morning market Worker Share starts at 7am and ends at 11:30am, a 4 ½ hour shift.
 Their first day is July 1, 2023, and last day October 28, 2023.

-The House Garden Worker Share helps plant, weed and maintain the flower and herb beds in the formal House Garden.
+The House Garden Worker Share helps plant, weed and maintain the flower and herb beds in the House Garden.
 The House Garden Worker Share also helps to pot up extra plants from the Garden for sale at the West Bend Farmer’s Market, turns the compost heap, and cuts the grass on the paths and around the edges.
 Benefits of this position are the flexible hours, permission to cut bouquets and receipt of extra plants and bulbs.
-The House Garden WS starts in early May weeding, preparing and planting the beds, and ends in early September.
+The House Garden WS starts in early May weeding, preparing and planting the beds, dividing and repotting plants, and ends around Labor Day.

-In addition to a weekly Family Share, workers receive free produce.
+In addition to a weekly Family Share, Worker Shares receive free produce.
 Whether it’s oddly shaped, slightly damaged or just more than we need, we think edible food should be consumed, not composted.